samuelyeewl/specmatch-emp/docs/build-library.rst

 The SpecMatch libary is stored as a monolithic HDF5 file and is downloaded upon installation of the code.
 It's is constructed from a number of different data files.
 For simplicity, we do not make all the source files public.
-This document serves as a cookbook for CPS.
+This document serves as a recipe for the ``specmatchemp`` developers.

 Establish Wavelength References
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Raw spectra from CPS are not wavelength-calibrated.
 They are stored as
 a list of intensities and pixel values.
 Spectra are resampled onto the
-rest-wavelength scale using the NSO solar spectrum by
+rest wavelength scale using the NSO solar spectrum by
-cross-correlating segments of spectrum.
-Cross-correlating spectra that
+cross-correlating spectral segments of ~500 HIRES pixels.
+When the
+spectra are significantly different from solar, the cross-correlation
-are dissimilar from solar produce ratty peaks.
-We have implemented a
+peak is not well-defined.
+We have implemented a bootstrapping approach
-bootstrapping approach to accomodate different spectral types.
-We
+to accomodate a range of spectral types.
+We establish a ladder of
-establish a ladder of spectra seperated in effective temperature by
+spectra seperated in effective temperature by 500--1000 K. These
-500--1000 K. These spectra are:
+spectra are:

 ::